Meeco/sd-jwt-vc/README.md

 # SD-JWT-VC

 This is an implementation of [SD-JWT VC (I-D version latest)](https://drafts.oauth.net/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.html) in typescript.
+It uses the [SD-JWT](https://github.com/Meeco/sd-jwt) library to create the SD JWTs.

 ## Installation